McCzarny/OutlookUnreadCounter/README.md

   - Open envelope icon for no unread messages
 - Auto-refresh every 10 seconds
 - Manual refresh on button press
+- Possibility to display sender and/or subject of the last unread message

 ## Requirements